 - Clips and zippers aren’t high-end but get the job done

-Best Waterproof Top Closure: YETI Hopper Backflip 24 Soft Cooler
+Best Magnetic Closure: YETI Hopper M20 Backpack Soft Cooler

-According to our test, this cooler’s closed-cell rubber foam insulation is able to retain ice for approximately 95 hours.
-For size comparison, this pack could fit 20 12-ounce cans.
+The brand’s closed-cell rubber foam insulation is typically able to retain ice for approximately 95 hours.
+For size comparison, this pack could fit a dozen 12-ounce cans.

-- Four strong, ergonomic handles that are easy to grab
+- Three strong, ergonomic handles that are easy to grab

-- No water bottle carry or exterior pockets
+- No integrated water bottle carry or exterior pockets

 The Hydro Flask Day Escape Soft Cooler Pack ($200) rewarded us on a double-date hike in Colorado’s Elk Mountains.
 Our quad packed all the tasty fare from champagne and dark chocolate to strawberries, lunchmeat, and bread.